realworldocaml/book/en/concurrent-programming-with-async.md

 ((typ ocaml)(name async/search_with_timeout_no_leak_simple.ml)(part 2))
 ```

-This will work, and will cause the connection to shutdown cleanly
+This will work, and will cause the connection to shutdown cleanly when
-when we time out; but our code no longer explicitly knows whether or
+we time out; but our code no longer explicitly knows whether or not
-not the timeout has kicked in.
+the timeout has kicked in.
 In particular, the error message on a
-timeout will now be `Unexpected failure` rather than `Timed out`,
+timeout will now be `"Unexpected failure"` rather than `"Timed out"`,
 which it was in our previous implementation.
-This is a minor issue in
-this case, but if we wanted to have special behavior in the case of a
-timeout, it would be a more serious issue.

 We can get more precise handling of timeouts using Async's `choose`
-operator, which lets you pick between a collection of different
+function.  `choose` lets you pick between a collection of different
 deferreds, reacting to exactly one of them.
-Each deferred is
+Each deferred is paired,
-combined, using the function `choice`, with a function that is called
+using the function `choice`, with a function that is called if and
-if and only if that is the chosen deferred.
-Here's the type
+only if that is deferred is chosen.
+Here's the type signature of
-signature of `choice` and `choose`:
+`choice` and `choose`:

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 41))
 ```

-`choose` provides no guarantee that the `choice` built around the
+Note that there's no guarantee that the winning deferred will be the
-first deferred to become determined will in fact be chosen.
-But
-`choose` does guarantee that only one `choice` will be chosen, and
+one that becomes determined first.
+But `choose` does guarantee that
+only one `choice` will be chosen, and only the chosen `choice` will
-only the chosen `choice` will execute the attached closure.
+execute the attached function.

 In the following, we use `choose` to ensure that the `interrupt`
 deferred becomes determined if and only if the timeout-deferred is